Coming into the lobby at Pup's Paradise.

 What do I do when my dog gets updated vaccinations?

-Please bring in or have your vet fax over any new information about updated vaccinations.
-Our system needs to be manually updated, so we need new records from the vet to do so.
+Please bring in or have your vet fax over any new information from updated vaccinations.
+Our system needs to be manually updated and we need new records from the vet to do so.
 Our protocol is to ask about vaccinations that we see are expired in our system.
-Getting us updated information will allow us to update the system and avoid asking you about it every time you come in.
+Getting us updated information will allow us to update the system and not ask you about it every time you come in.

 What is a temperament test?

 Temperament tests are a 2 hour introduction of your dog to our pack environment.
 We let your dog into our play areas by his/herself, so that he/she can sniff around and get a sense of the other dogs that are here.
 Once he/she are used to the new environment, we will put a dog in with him/her that matches his/her energy level.
 As soon as your dog is comfortable with that dog, we will put in another dog, and so on.
 When your dog has adjusted, we will integrate him/her into the pack and we will monitor his/her behavior to see how he/she reacts to pack play.